snkashis/android-docs/README.md

 3. Ensure your file's path is referencing the correct version (most likely this should be `latest`).

 Once the documentation has been updated or added, open a pull request and let CI run.
 After the PR is reviewed, merging into master will run CI again but this time, will deploy your changes automatically to the website.

+#### Linking in markdown
+If you want to link to a different document inside `/android-docs` you'll write `[](/map-sdk/overview/runtime-styling/)` for example, not including the `https://mapbox.com/android-docs`.
+Otherwise, if it's an external link, place the full path.

 #### Updating an SDK version
 In the main directory, open the `constants.js` and update the version number.
 The latest version of each SDK should be labeled with `/latest/` in the YAML path field and all updated docs should go in a folder named `latest`.
 The previous version (which will be named latest), needs to be updated to simply reflect the version number the documentation's referring to.